This post may contain affiliate links. Please read my disclosure and privacy policy.

 Hmm, I completely disagree; I don’t recommend leaving milk out for up to 3 days, even in a thermos.

 I am also a fanatic of steel cut oats.
 I’ve tried the 30 min, the 3 min, and the microwave kinds.
-What about heating the overnight oats in the morning?
-Maybe simmer them for 2 minutes or microwave them (I like to avoid this when possible) for 1 minute.
+These may be my new favorite.
+I like them cold, but I also like heating them up in the microwave for about a minute.

 -SM